Destination | Nepal |

 Communication during the trek

-During the trek, for a small service fee, you can use the internet service at lodges, you will be staying.
+During the trek, for a small service fee, you can use the internet service at the lodges, you will be staying.
 You can contact your family and friends from the lodges.
 However, once we reach high altitudes, we will use phones for communication.
 Discovery World Trekking Office remains in contact with all trekking groups via trek guide at least once every day.

 Moreover, depending on the kind of network you use, you might get network signals, but they may not be strong enough at high altitudes.
 However, you can get a local sim card in Kathmandu.